V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – luduku : nasty word, insult

-– lufindu : repugnance, ill will / repetition, repeat
+– lufindu : repugnance, unwillingness / repetition, useless repetition

-– lufiniu : quarrel / maggot / jigger under the skin
+– lufiniu : quarrel / maggot / jigger or tick under the skin

 – lufinzuku / lufunzuku : anger